Meowcoin-Foundation/meowpowminer/README.md

-# meowpowminer (ethminer fork with ProgPoW implementation)
+# meowpowminer (ethminer fork with MeowPow implementation)

 Meowpowminer is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
 Like kawpowminer, it is a derivative of Ethash enhanced with [Programmable Proof of Work](https://github.com/ifdefelse/progpow) for ASIC and FPGA resistance.

 Compared to kawpowminer, meowpowminer has the following differences:
 * DAG size at epoch 110 is >4GigaBytes
-* EPOCH duration is 7500 blocks
 * meowpowminer supports direct solo mining to meowcoind/meowcoin-qt without needing a stratum proxy
 * the random starting seeds are slightly different for uniqueness
 * improved detection of nVidia GPU memory size